-Transfer w/Associates Within Bachelor's Attainment Within 4-Years of Starting at WTCC 4-Years of Starting at WTCC Good News!
+Transfer w/Associates Within Bachelor's Attainment Within · 4-Years of Starting at WTCC 4-Years of Starting at WTCC Good News!
 Target Met for Hispanic Students Improvement as follows: Overall from Fall 2017 cohort (33%) to Fall 2018 cohort (35%) Male students from Fall 2017 cohort (30%) to Fall 2018 cohort (33%) White students: from 33% (Fall 2015 cohort) to 37% (Fall 2018 cohort) Pell students from 32% to 36% Narrowing of equity gap between: Male and Female Students Hispanic and White students Improvement as follows: Overall from Fall 2017 cohort (26%) to Fall 2018 cohort (28%) White students from Fall 2016 cohort (25%) to Fall 2018 cohort (30%) Pell recipients from Fall 2016 cohort (18%) to Fall 2018 cohort (25%) Challenges Of the Black AA/AS/AE/AFA students who transferred, the percentage who earned an associates degree before transferring is declining.
 Bachelor's completion for Hispanic and Black transfer students has remained static and lower than white students.
-What are Launched CARE advising teams by metama jor some changes WTCC Transfer website updated we made in and on the effectiveness of transfer practices, students, faculty, staff, and transfer partners.
-Year 2 to ACA 122 student learning outcomes review improve?
-ACA-122 · Transfer Advising space and tables created for transfer partners.
-ASU and UNCW top usersTransfer Advisory Committee formed Year 3 Rally around Black university transfer stude ents to advise them and support them in Opportunities completing an associate degree before tran Opportunities Rally around Black and Hispanic university to their Bachelor's degrees through advising the second sec transfer students to smooth their pathways g and close university partnerships.
+What are some changes we made in Year 2 to improve?
+Launched CARE advising teams by metama WTCC Transfer website updated Data on WTCC transfer student outcomes a and on the effectiveness of transfer practices, students, faculty, staff, and transfer partners. yed and PD provided for those who teach Year 3 Opportunities Rally around Black university transfer stude completing an associate degree before transfer and Black and Hispanic university to their Bachelor's degrees through advising nsferring. transfer students to smooth their pathways